 The Company will, in writing, advise the Interconnecting Customer in advance of any cost increase for work to be performed up to a total amount of increase of 10% only.
 All costs that exceed the 10% increase cap will be borne solely by the Company.
-Interconnecting Customers who elect to execute an Interconnection Services Agreement following the completion of the Impact Study but prior to the commencement of any Design Studies, pursuant to Section 3.4(e) of the Interconnection Tariff, shall be responsible for any System Modifications costs, ±25%, as identified by the Company in the Impact Study.
 Any such changes to the Company’s costs for the work shall be subject to the Interconnecting Customer’s consent.
 The Interconnecting Customer shall, within thirty (30) days of the Company’s notice of increase, authorize such increase and make payment in the amount up to the 10% increase cap, or the Company will suspend the work and the corresponding agreement will terminate.

 Final Accounting.
-Upon request by the Interconnecting Customer, the Company, within ninety (90) Business Days after completion of the construction and installation of the System Modifications described in an attached exhibit to the Interconnection Service Agreement, shall provide Interconnecting Customer with a final accounting report of any difference between (a) Interconnecting Customer’s cost responsibility under the Interconnection Service Agreement for the actual cost of such System Modifications, and (b) Interconnecting Customer’s previous aggregate payments to the Company for such System Modifications.
-To the extent that Interconnecting Customer’s cost responsibility in the Interconnection Service Agreement exceeds Interconnecting Customer’s previous aggregate payments, the Company shall invoice Interconnecting Customer and Interconnecting Customer shall make payment to the Company within forty-five (45) Business Days.
-To the extent that Interconnecting Customer’s previous aggregate payments exceed Interconnecting Customer’s cost responsibility under this agreement, the Company shall refund to Interconnecting Customer an amount equal to the difference within forty-five (45) Business Days of the provision of such final accounting report.
+Upon request by the Interconnecting Customer after completion of the construction and installation of the System Modifications described in an attached exhibit to the Interconnection Service Agreement, the Company, within ninety (90) Business Days, shall provide Interconnecting Customer with a final accounting report of any difference between (a) Interconnecting Customer’s cost responsibility under this Agreement for the actual cost of the Impact Study, and (b) Interconnecting Customer’s previous aggregate payments to the Company for the Impact Study.
+To the extent that Interconnecting Customer’s cost responsibility in this Agreement exceeds Interconnecting Customer’s previous aggregate payments, the Company shall invoice Interconnecting Customer and Interconnecting Customer shall make payment to the Company within forty-five (45) Business Days.
+To the extent that Interconnecting Customer’s previous aggregate payments exceed Interconnecting Customer’s cost responsibility under this Agreement, the Company shall refund to Interconnecting Customer an amount equal to the difference within forty-five (45) Business Days of the provision of such final accounting report.

 In the event this Agreement is terminated for any reason, the Company shall refund to the Interconnecting Customer the portion of the above fee or any subsequent payment to the Company by the Interconnecting Customer that the Company did not expend or commit in performing its obligations under this Agreement.
-Payments for work performed shall not be subject to refunding except in accordance with Paragraph 13below.
+Payments for work performed shall not be subject to refunding except in accordance with Paragraph 8 above.

 Nothing in this Agreement shall be interpreted to give the Interconnecting Customer immediate rights to wheel over or interconnect with the Company’s EPS.